 If your insurance company refuses to accept your property damage claim, you might have to take them to court, which can be a long, stressful process.

 But having a public adjuster on your side can all but guarantee you won’t need to take legal action against your insurer because you’ll have someone on your side who can help expedite the process and work on your behalf to communicate with your insurance company.

 Instead of spending money on a legal battle they may not win, the insurer will decide to pay the settlement for which you asked.

 We like to say that we hope you’ll never need the services of a public adjuster.
 That’s because the people we help are typically recovering from some sort of catastrophe, whether it’s a flood, fire or the wreckage of a major storm.

 But if you do need the help of a public adjuster, Interstate Public Adjusters can help.
-We’re licensed not just in New Jersey but Pennsylvania and Florida too, and can help you deal with whatever obstacles insurance companies put in your way.
+We’re licensed not just in New Jersey but Pennsylvania too, and can help you deal with whatever obstacles insurance companies put in your way.
 Contact us today to learn more.